Our top pick for

 Find out more about how you can short Tennant Company stock.

-While Tennant Company's payout ratio might seem fairly standard, it's worth remembering that Tennant Company may be investing much of the rest of its net profits in future growth.
+While Tennant Company's payout ratio might seem low, this can signify that Tennant Company is investing more in its future growth.

 Tennant Company's shares were split on a 2:1 basis on 25 July 2006.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Tennant Company shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Tennant Company shares which in turn could have impacted Tennant Company's share price.